 The introduction of generative AI in the creative industries has raised new ethical, privacy, and copyright issues.
 Ethical concerns arise from the use of data-driven technologies, such as AI and machine learning algorithms, which can collect and analyse large amounts of personal data for targeted advertising (Simonite, 2023).
 An example of addressing these concerns can be seen with Google's adoption of AI ethics principles in 2018, aimed at restricting future projects.
 However, researchers have cautioned that large language models carry increased ethical risks, as they can generate or amplify toxic and hateful speech (Johnson, 2023).
 Furthermore, these models have a tendency to fabricate information.
-With startups and tech giants attempting to develop competitors to ChatGPT, there is speculation within the industry about whether the perception of acceptable and ethical deployment of highly capable AI systems for generating realistic text and images has shifted.
+With startups and tech giants attempting to develop competitors to ChatGPT, there is speculation within the industry about whether the perception of industry analyst and consultant with MIDiA Research.
+That poses a challenge, because some music streamers don't differentiate between professionally produced and amateur content the way that video does (think Netflix compared to YouTube or TikTok).
+"Spotify will become the place where large portions of consumer-created music ends up, mixing in with everything else," Cirisano says" (Hoover, 2023b).